kite1988/dblp-parser/ReadMe.md

 # What is this tool used for?
 This is a tool to parse dblp.xml (http://dblp.uni-trier.de/xml/) and store inproceedings into database.

-To be specific, four key information, namely **author**, **conference**, **paper**, and **citation** under **<inproceedings>** will be extracted and stored in MySQL database as four tables.
+To be specific, four key information, namely **author**, **conference**, **paper**, and **citation** under **\<inproceedings\>** will be extracted and stored in MySQL database as four tables.
 Please see dblp.sql for the database schema.

 The initial code was written by me in early 2010 for my undergraduate thesis.
-With some modification, I released the code in Google Code on September 2013, and then migrated it to GitHub.
-I am still maintaining the code, e.g., fixing bugs as well as trying to implement some new features.
-Welcome to contact me for any questions/suggestion/bugs.
+With some modifications, I released the code in Google Code on September 2013, and later migrated it to GitHub.
+I am still actively maintaining the code, e.g., fixing bugs as well as trying to implement new features.
+Welcome to contact me for any questions/suggestion/bugs!

-# Testing [Updated: Jul 1, 2016]
-The code has been tested with four versions of dblp.xml, namely dblp-2002, dblp-2013, dblp-2014, dblp-2015 under JDK 1.7.
-It should also work well with JDK 1.5 and JDK 1.6.

 # How to use
 1. Download dblp.xml and dblp.dtd from http://dblp.uni-trier.de/xml/, and save them at the same folder.